-Anyway, it turns out that Space Camp is actually a real place, where you can take part in all kinds of space related activities, from simulated space shuttle landings to moon walks.
-And so when Jess and I were invited to Space Camp to experience it for ourselves, naturally we leapt at the chance to find out what it is like to train as an astronaut.
+It turns out that Space Camp is a real place, where you can take part in all kinds of space related activities, from simulated space shuttle landings to moon walks.
+And when Jess and I were invited to experience it for ourselves, we naturally leapt at the chance to find out what it’s like to train as an astronaut.

 And with any luck, we might even press the wrong button and end up in space!
 Did that happen?
 Find out soon, where I detail our experience visiting Space Camp as adults.
 First though, some primer questions for you, as part of our detailed Space Camp guide!